VienDinhCom/jquery-helpers/README.md

 # jQuery Helpers
 A set of jQuery Helpers for front-end development.

-**Ad**: Excuse me!
-If you need someone to convert your *PSD/Sketch designs* to *High-Quality Responsive Web templates* with Bootstrap 4, Semantic UI, ...
-You can hire me on [UpWork](https://www.upwork.com/freelancers/~015d7d36a8c95a856a). 😃

 ## Quick start
 Place the following `<script>`s near the end of your pages, right before the closing `</body>` tag, to enable them. jQuery must come first, and then our plugins.